Meet the L.A. Works Team

 Workforce Development Manager

 Paulina was born and raised in Boyle Heights, Los Angeles.
-In her formidable years, she volunteered at church events, community 5K walks at Griffith Park, and competed with JROTC.
-Soon after graduating from Roosevelt High School, she moved out of her comfort zone and attended UC Davis where she studied Community and Regional Development with a minor in Chicano Studies and Sociology.
-Through an upper division internship, she received an opportunity to work as a research assistant to Sacramento State University Faculty with the Institute for Social Research.
-While working as a research assistant, she began tutoring elementary-aged youth part-time and it was this program that started her non-profit career in Expanded Learning.
-For eleven years, Paulina has worked in many roles with the Sacramento Chinese Community Service Center, Sacramento's premier Expanded Learning non-profit organization.
+Took off to UC Davis for college where she found her passion for Volunteerism and Community Service.
+For eleven years Paulina worked in many roles with the Sacramento Chinese Community Service Center, Sacramento's premier Expanded Learning non-profit organization.
 Paulina has worked with the Sacramento Unified School District as both Summer Program Coordinator and Expanded Learning Program Manager.
-In her tenure as Program Manager for a middle school, she has earned certifications in Youth Mental Health First Aid, Developing After-School Leadership Academy, and Social Emotional Learning.
+In her tenure as Program Manager for California Middle School, she has earned certifications in Youth Mental Health First Aid, Developing After-School Leadership Academy, and Social Emotional Learning.
 During her downtime, one can find Paulina exploring the current EDM scene, indulging in the area's up-and-coming dining hot spots, or making her way to East L.A. to visit her family with her two furbabies, Pankake and Juneau.

 Corporate Event Specialist